openvinotoolkit/nncf/docs/usage/training_time_compression/quantization_aware_training/Usage.md

 The NNCF config can be obtained by `quantized_model.nncf.get_config()` on saving and passed to the `nncf.torch.load_from_config` helper function to load additional modules from the given NNCF config.
-The quantized model saving allows to load quantized modules to the target model in a new python process and requires only example input for the target module, correspondent NNCF config and a quantized model state dict.
+The quantized model saving allows to load quantized modules to the target model in a new python process and requires only example input for the target module, corresponding NNCF config and the quantized model state dict.

 ### Saving and loading compressed models in PyTorch